 Information sovereignty is now the watchword in many political circles and although China is widely sighted as having the toughest of restrictions, Iran, Russia, the UAE are all advocates of replacing US lead internet technology with their own versions.
 Even Turkey, a more western liberalised country with the desire to become a EU member is moving in this direction.

-The dichotomy of this argument is, in many cases, they are right, our everyday life is entwined with the internet, just step outside, sit on a bus, a plane or a tube and you’ll see what “must have it now”, “always connected”, “real time data” addicts we have all become, our emerging legacy of the explosion of the IOT (Internet of Things).
+The dichotomy of this argument is, in many cases, they are right, our everyday life is intertwined with the internet, just step outside, sit on a bus, a plane or a tube and you’ll see what “must have it now”, “always connected”, “real time data” addicts we have all become, our emerging legacy of the explosion of the IOT (Internet of Things).

 The security dilemma is that the internet was never designed to be this arterial blood vessel, pumping information around its extremities and beyond.
 The depth that the internet has got to, with e-commerce, online banking, media and entertainment and monitoring and connected devices all having a heavy dependence on the internet and the search engines that feed them.
 Enter the cyber-criminals that have found rich pickings in the system fuelled by a level of complacency with regard to security that is astounding.